The Universal Declaration of Human Rights

 Disintergration: The Splintering of Black America by Eugene Robinson Book Review by New York Times

-‘Disintergration”- Book Review by Lawrence Jackson- Emory Univerity
+‘Disintergration”- Book Review by Lawrence Jackson- Emory University

 Social Justice is integral to professional counseling: